MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 ![Advanced settings option](media/service-gateway-sso-kerberos/advanced-settings.png)

  Publish a DirectQuery-based report from Power BI Desktop.
-This report must use data that is accessible to the user that is mapped to the (Azure) Active Directory user that signs in to the Power BI service.
+This report must use data that is accessible to the user that's mapped to the (Azure) Active Directory user that signs in to the Power BI service.
 Because of how refresh works, you must use DirectQuery instead of import.
 When the gateway refreshes import-based reports, it uses the credentials that you entered into the **Username** and **Password** fields when you created the data source.
 In other words, Kerberos SSO is *not* used.
-Also, when you publish, make sure you select the gateway you've configured for SSO if you have multiple gateways.
-In the Power BI service, you can now refresh the report or create a new report based on the published dataset.
+When you publish, select the gateway you've configured for SSO if you have multiple gateways.
+In the Power BI service, you can refresh the report or create a new report based on the published dataset.

 This configuration works in most cases.
 However, with Kerberos there can be different configurations depending on your environment.
 If the report still won't load, contact your domain administrator to investigate further.
-If your data source is SAP BW, you can also refer to the troubleshooting sections of the data source-specific configuration pages for [CommonCryptoLib](service-gateway-sso-kerberos-sap-bw-commoncryptolib.md#troubleshooting) and [gx64krb5/gsskrb5](service-gateway-sso-kerberos-sap-bw-gx64krb.md#troubleshooting), depending on which SNC library you've chosen.
+If your data source is SAP BW, refer to the troubleshooting sections of the data source-specific configuration pages for [CommonCryptoLib](service-gateway-sso-kerberos-sap-bw-commoncryptolib.md#troubleshooting) and [gx64krb5/gsskrb5](service-gateway-sso-kerberos-sap-bw-gx64krb.md#troubleshooting), depending on which SNC library you've chosen.

 ## Next steps